 While there are 500 places in the Ultimate Travel List book, there were a few spots that I thought should be included that weren’t.
 I know it’s not possible to fit everything in a book like this but I am hoping these spots might make the next edition:

 I also wish that there was a photograph for every entry in the book.
-I know there are space limitations but the entries without a photo seem to get lost in this book.
+I know there are space limitations but the entries without a photo seem to get lost.

 Why You Need the Ultimate Travel List